Sunday, January 25, 2026

 Sing me one old song

-Until the spittle freezes on my tongue;
+Until the final words freeze on my tongue.

 Sing me one old song